 Beyond having a beautiful smile, there are a lot of reasons to pay close attention to your oral health.

 For one thing, bacteria in your mouth puts you at risk of getting pneumonia, heart disease, and diabetes.
-On top of those risks, a recent study by researchers at the University of Illinois at Chicago found that bacteria that cause periodontal disease (gum disease) may cause and degeneration in your brain.
+On top of those risks, a recent study by researchers at the University of Illinois at Chicago found that bacteria that cause periodontal disease (gum disease) may cause degeneration in your brain.
 Yes, in your BRAIN.

 That study found that mice who were exposed to the bacteria associated with chronic periodontitis wound up with some bad brain side effects.
 Specifically, those mice had: